Call for volunteers to advise the Open Standards Board

 How to register your interest

 If you’d like to be considered for a voluntary role on the Technical Standards Panel, or the Data Standards Panel, fill in the online application form.
 However, if you would prefer to provide this information on paper or via email, please contact us for alternative formats.

 We’ll consider the evidence you provide and will review the links to additional information you give relating to the experience you have and the projects you’ve worked on.
 If there is something we’re unclear about, we may call you for an informal discussion.
 We don’t anticipate holding any face-to-face interviews.

-A team in the Government Digital Service along with the chair of the relevant panel will review your application to become a volunteer.
+A team in the Government Digital Service will review your application to become a volunteer.
 You’ll receive an email to confirm if you’ve been selected as a volunteer for one of the panels.
 If you haven’t been successful this time, we’ll keep your details on file to consider for future volunteer vacancies unless you contact us to withdraw your application.

 Diversity and equal opportunities